- PLAN YOUR VISIT

-You can find the Eclectus parrots in the string of birds across from the chimpanzees.
+You can find the Eclectus parrots across from Koala Crossing by the California Conservation Corridor.

 Eclectus parrots are approximately 14 inches in length.
 Males and females are the most sexually dimorphic of the parrot species, with extremely different coloring.
 Males are mostly bright green with yellowish feathers on the head, blue under the tail and underside of the wings, and red on the sides.
 Males have a orangish-yellow beak.
 Females are mostly bright red, with blue or purple feathers under the wings and on the belly.
 Females have black beaks.
 A lifespan of up to 40 years has been recorded.

 Eclectus parrots are found mainly in forests, and also shrub lands and grasslands.
 The red-sided Eclectus inhabits the lowland coastal rainforest of mainland New Guinea.
 It also inhabits the mainland of the highland valley floors such as the Wau Valley as well as the western Papuan Islands.

 They feed mostly on fruits, and also nuts, buds, and seeds.